King penguin: Ecology and behaviour

 The majority (around 88% in one study) of dives undertaken by king penguins are flat-bottomed; that is, the penguin dives to a certain depth and remains there for a period of time hunting (roughly 50% of total dive time) before returning to the surface.
 They have been described as U-shaped or W-shaped, relating to the course of the dive.
 The remaining 12% of dives have a V-shaped or "spike" pattern, in which the bird dives at an angle through the water column, reaches a certain depth, and then returns to the surface.
 In contrast, other penguins dive in this latter foraging pattern.
 Observations at Crozet Islands revealed most king penguins were seen within 30 km of the colony.
 Using the average swimming speed, Kooyman estimated the distance travelled to foraging areas at 28 km.

 The king penguin's average swimming speed is 6.5–10 km/h.
 On shallower dives under 60 m, it averages 2 km/h descending and ascending, while on deeper dives over 150 m deep, it averages 5 km/h in both directions.
 King penguins also "porpoise", a swimming technique used to breathe while maintaining speed.
 On land, the king penguin alternates between walking with a wobbling gait and tobogganing—sliding over the ice on its belly, propelled by its feet and wing-like flippers.
 Like all penguins, it is flightless.

+King penguins have been shown to detect airborne odors from conspecific feathers and feces, indicating that they can use smell to perceive cues associated with their colonies, although the specific behavioural role of this ability remains unclear.